Sinead Butler

 Cheddar - Vertical / VideoElephant

-Elon Musk has said he needs more control over Tesla, which includes him taking home an eye-watering $1 trillion in exchange for building an “enormous robot army”.
+Elon Musk has said he needs more control over Tesla, which includes him taking home an eye-watering $1 trillion in exchange for building an “enormous robot army," and this request has since been approved by shareholders.

-The billionaire CEO made the proposal during an earnings call this week, where he asked shareholders to vote on his substantial payment package so that he remains in charge of Tesla's humanoid robots.
+The billionaire CEO made the proposal during an earnings call last month, where he asked shareholders to vote on his substantial payment package so that he remains in charge of Tesla's humanoid robots.

-Putting his case forward, Musk said, “My fundamental concern with regard to how much voting control I have at Tesla is, if I go ahead and build this enormous robot army, can I just be ousted at some point in the future?”
+Putting his case forward on the October call, Musk said, “My fundamental concern with regard to how much voting control I have at Tesla is, if I go ahead and build this enormous robot army, can I just be ousted at some point in the future?”

 “If we build this robot army, do I have at least a strong influence over this robot army?
 Not control, but a strong influence … I don't feel comfortable building that robot army unless I have a strong influence," he added.
 "That would be my biggest concern."